TC25/Geospatial_workshop_EE/OEFS/index.md

 ### Exporting Data
 #### Export the final tree cover change map.

-Similar to the local scale anaysis, we export the image for offline analysis.
+Similar to the local scale analysis, we export the image for offline analysis.
 To do so globally, we first create a rectangular global region of interest.

 ```javascript
 var ROI = ee.Geometry.Rectangle(-180, -90, 180, 90);